 Combine sourdough starter, milk, eggs, melted butter, honey, vanilla, and salt in the pitcher of a blender and blend until smooth.
 If not using a blender, combine ingredients into a large mixing bowl and whisk well until smooth.

 Using a 1/4 cup measuring cup, pour 1/4 cup of the sourdough crepe batter for the first crepe onto the center of the pan once it’s heated up.

-Hold the handle of the pan and gently swirl the pan around to spread the batter into a large circle and as thin as possible.
+Hold the handle of the pan and gently swirl the pan around in a circular motion to spread the batter into a large circle and as thin as possible.

 Allow to cook for about 2 to 3 minutes on the first side.
 Bubbles will begin to form on the top side when it’s ready to flip and the edges of the crepe will look cooked.

 Carefully flip the crepe.
 If it doesn’t easily lift off the pan, allow to continue cooking on the first side for another 30 seconds to a minute and then try again.

-Make sure it’s spread out nicely on the second side and cook for another 1 to 2 minutes until done.
+Make sure it’s spread out nicely on the second side and cook for another 1 to 2 minutes until golden brown.